 Do You Need To Speak With An Attorney About Estate Planning?

-If you need to speak with an experienced estate planning lawyer please contact us online or call us directly at 800.756.5596 to claim your space at one of our free, informative seminars.
-Your attendance will qualify you for a discount for our estate planning services.
+If you need to speak with an experienced estate planning lawyer please contact us online or call us directly at 800.756.5596 to first register for one of our free, informative seminars.
+Your attendance will qualify you for a special discount for our estate planning services should you decide to make a free appointment at the conclusion of the seminar and choose to proceed with us.
 We proudly serve clients throughout California with offices in Torrance, Newport Beach, Orange, Woodland Hills and Pasadena.Trust & Estate Administration